 About 10 percent of people with high blood pressure are resistant to conventional therapy and are candidates for the treatment, which is still regarded as experimental in the United States.
 It is approved in parts of Europe, South America, Australia and Canada.

-Among the 364 patients whose arteries were treated, systolic blood pressure was 14 mm Hg lower six months after the treatment, versus 12 mm HG lower among the 171 who were simply kept on the operating room table for an extra 20 minutes or so before removal of their catheter.
+Among the 364 patients whose arteries were treated, systolic blood pressure was 14 mm Hg lower six months after the treatment, versus 12 mm HG lower among the 171 who had a renal angiogram but not the denervation procedure.

 All patients were already taking at least three blood pressure medicines at maximum tolerated doses that had failed to bring the condition down to target levels.

 There was also no significant difference in the drop in 24-hour ambulatory systolic blood pressure, which declined 7 mm Hg with treatment and 5 mm Hg in the sham group.

 Medtronic vowed to move forward with its program.